Bobholamovic/ChangeDetectionToolbox/README.md

 ## Dependencies and Environment

-The toolbox is developed and tested in `MATLAB R2017b`.
+The toolbox is developed and tested in MATLAB R2017b.

 ## Getting Started